 In one country (which I will not name!), after the initial training we moved out to the pilot Area to prepare to spend the week in a village.
-When we gathered there after arriving, to discuss next steps, senior national CCF staff informed me that the “village stay” would not be necessary: since they were not expatriates, they had a clear idea of the situation in rural areas of their country.
+When we gathered there after arriving, to review planning for the field stay, senior national CCF staff informed me that the “village stay” would not be necessary: since they were not expatriates, they had a clear idea of the situation in rural areas of their country.

-My response was simple: as a consultant, I had no authority to force them to engage in the village stay, or anything else for that matter, but that we wouldn’t continue the training if they were not willing to participate as had been agreed…!
+My response was simple: as a consultant, I had no authority to force them to engage in the village stay, or anything else for that matter.
+But we wouldn’t continue the training if they were not willing to participate as had been agreed…!

 That got their attention, and (after some discussion) they agreed to spend much of the week in local villages.

-I was delighted when, at the end of the week, they admitted that things were very different than they had expected in these villages!
+I was delighted when, at the end of the week, they admitted that things were very different than they had expected out there in the villages!
 They seemed genuine in their recognition that they had learned a lot.